-We understand that early intervention and diagnosis is lacking in the African American and minority communities.
+We understand that early intervention and diagnosis of autism is lacking in the African American and minority communities.

 “Every child should have equal access to support and medical treatment.”

 Freddie Ford was born in Nacogdoches Texas on June 11, 1940.
 He grew up in Fort Worth Texas and later relocated to St Louis, Missouri.
 He graduated from Soldan high school.